skip navigation

 It is not easy to implement this program.
 It will take patience to educate parents, coaches and players.
 This system has always been in place for Baseball Canada but the value has not been put in place yet or followed by any elite program.
 Baseball Canada has a vision and the Ontario Nationals baseball organization will now implement it for the first time.

-Here is another chart below that shows that the high risk of elite achievement is seen as a higher priority than lifelong wellness for young baseball players:
+Here is another list below that shows that the high risk of elite achievement is seen as a higher priority than lifelong wellness for young baseball players:

 Finally, the development of an enduring and effective process that meets core principles and goals will require a commitment to continuous improvement and an ongoing reach for excellence.
 It is time to make a change.
 Baseball is changing, athletes are changing; this is the right way.
 Change will only be effective for Baseball when we change what we believe, what we do and how we do it.”

-Follow this link for more details and information on the Long Term Development Program for young athletes: http://www.baseball.ca/files/ltad.pdf
+CLICK HERE for further details on the Long Term Development Program for young athletes.